JanJanda/otava/README.md

 This section describes the deployment process of the web application in ten easy steps.

-1. Make sure that [Docker Engine](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) is runnig and ready on your machine.
+1. Make sure that [Docker Engine](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) are running and ready on your machine.
 2. Choose a directory for the application.
 3. Open your command line in that directory.
 4. Run `git clone https://github.com/JanJanda/otava.git` to download the source code of the project.